Featured Post

 I don't have much to say on lame ducks so I thought I'd put something forward on lord love a duck, the strange expression Miss Eells used in The Dark Secret of Weatherend (1984).
 I knew it was the name of a 1966 film starring Roddy McDowall and Tuesday Weld.
 It wasn't until I came upon Michael Quinion's World Wide Words when I understood it a bit more:

 Well, sort of understood it.
 It does strike me as something British.
-Bellairs lived in the Bristol area close to six months back in 1967 and maybe people there used it.
-I'm sure it struck him as odd and he found use for it in his writings.
-The question is why did Miss Eells say it and not, say, Professor Childermass.
+Bellairs lived in the Bristol area close to six months back in 1967, and maybe people there used it.
+I'm sure it struck him as odd, and he found it useful in his writings.
+Why did Miss Eells say it and not, say, Professor Childermass?

 Lord love a duck, don't worry about it!